tinageee/Speech-Emotion-Matching---technical-tutorial/index.md

 inputs
 ```
 text="Although the literature on sentiment and emotion analyses is extensive, few rigorous investigations have documented
-the emotion synchrony between different modalities.From this article, you will understand how to use this python package
+the emotion synchrony between different modalities.
+From this article, you will understand how to use this python package
 to extract the sentiments from the speech and compare the emotion expressed from acoustic and conveyed from linguistic."

 audio_file='data/audio_for_demo_1.wav'